EnzymeFunctionInitiative/EST/docs/source/pipelines/gnt/create_gnns.rst

-	    --db-name             name of the EFI database to connect to for retrieving UniRef sequences --title               title of the GNN and GND for display purposes --stats               path to file to output SSN statistics to
+	    --db-name             name of the EFI database to connect to for retrieving UniRef sequences --title               title of the GNN and GND for display purposes --stats               path to file to output SSN statistics to --ssn                 path to the original SSN (used to get metadata)

 Reference
 ---------